After years of observation and mounting disbelief, I’ve decided it’s time to take action.

 On Monday Night Football in week 6, he celebrated a touchdown by autographing a football in the endzone with a Sharpie.

 The backlash was astronomic.
 Television and print media tore into their number one villain relentlessly.
 As it was with the Dallas celebration incident, Owens refused to back down and apologize.
 The difference this time around was the fact that Owens had overwhelming support from the 49ers organization, Mariucci included.
 While the 49ers organization came out in support of Owens, the incident still further fueled the media’s desire to use him as a controversy catalyst in an effort to appeal to the masses.
+For some, his autograph celebration was deserving of the death penalty, and there was nothing you could do to change their minds.

 At the end of the season, after the 49ers had lost to the Tampa Bay Buccaneers in the divisional round of the playoffs, Mariucci was fired and replaced by Dennis Erickson.
 As it turns out, Mariucci had upset 49ers management (namely owner John York and General Manager Terry Donahue) by interviewing for the Notre Dame and Tampa Bay coaching jobs in the prior off-season.
+You won’t hear about that very often, because it serves the narrative to portray Owens as the only guy in his perceived conflicts with a pattern of repeated perceived conflict.

 Part 6: 2003